Winstonwolf15/AWS/☯️Daily tasks (+1.5).md

     - [ ] All 3 meetings(excluding conflicts)
     - [ ] Can leave evening meetings if no contribution for last half hour.
     - [ ] Daily + weekly todos
-- [ ] Screen out by 2:30 - GUWTITDIEWA
+- [ ] Screen out by 2:15 - GUWTITDIEWA
     - [ ] 0.25 of done alone
 - [ ] Speed limit 55
     - [ ] Except when needing overtaking is mandatory to prevent collision - not applicable on vehicle pollution

+50 min

 Greyscale more than 10 min = days effort are not counted (exception hardcore 10 min+ softcore 20(with timer) + bndi vc and nuds + transition + weed motivation)